lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 _Facing south at S.Hithaeglir, north of Ered Goll, the Mountain Hollow (distance).
 Called such by Elves for the narrow opening between S.Hithaeglir and Ered Nimrais.
 Sîr Goll flows down the foothills creating seasonal flooding and silt-deposits near the mountain base, where Yew flourish.
 The river flows south, then west (right) through the Mountain Hollow._

 _Far in the west of Aldalómë Forest, the Mountain Hollow is sometimes traversed by Elves who refuse to go over, or under Hithaeglir.
 It connects realms of the west with the Vales.
 North of the Mountain Hollow, nestled in a valley at the foothills of Hithaeglir, the Yew-grove is a gatherer's favorite.
 An unusual landform at the foothill creates ideal conditions for the Yew to grow.
 Unusual, obviously, in that it looks out of place.
 Númenórean scouts say being near the landform confuses their way-finding tools.
-Ents themselves call it a legend that pre-dates created life on Arda.
-It's said Morgoth, in his pride, intending to enter Arda near its center, only missed his mark due to the Valar's interference.
-So incensed was Morgoth by the resistance, that he vowed never to forfeit his dominion of Arda._
+Ents themselves call it a legend that pre-dates created life in Arda.
+It's said Morgoth, in his pride, intending to enter the world at its center, only missed his mark by the Valar's interference.
+So incensed was Morgoth he vowed henceforth his dominion over Arda would never end._

 ![west_aldalómë_forest_1](ultra/west_aldalómë_forest_1.jpg)